 - The Wagonmaster or Ride Leader to set up a sub-group rotation schedule to avoid congestion loading and unloading the van.

-- Masks and gloves must be worn when washing/drying dishes.
+- Masks for those not fully vaccinated and gloves must be worn when washing/drying dishes.
 Consider air-drying dishes and spreading cutlery out on table for ease of pick up.